Italian Titles of Nobility

 Recent decades have witnessed an increasingly widespread interest in coats of arms and titles of nobility, especially among Italian descendants abroad, many of whom have been deceived by heraldic or genealogical research firms (some, ironically, operated by noble families) into believing themselves to be armigerous or even titled.
 The typical American who boasts of a "noble" lineage in Italy dating from the Middle Ages based on genealogical research "by experts in Italy" is the victim of such deception.
 Still others have paid vendors thousands for supposed "titles of nobility" which, in reality, cannot be sold or transferred in law; those purchasing such "titles" have fallen prey to wishful thinking – a title of nobility is not a piece of paper.

 Please note that the author does not, in any way, represent the governments, institutions, publishers or persons mentioned on this page, although he has occasionally been consulted by some of them, such as the Sovereign Military Order of Malta and the editors of the Almanach de Gotha.
 Queries regarding specific cases and policies should be addressed to the relevant party, not to the author.
-The author does not render decisions as to the legitimacy of specific titles of nobility claimed by this or that person.
+The author does not render opinions as to the legitimacy of specific titles of nobility claimed by this or that person.
+(Scientifically, we can prove that such a claim is valid, but we cannot "debunk" one that isn't.)
 It often happens that one publisher or fount of honour recognizes a certain person's title while another does not.
+The following text is based on fact rather than fiction, so – in stark contrast to most sites concerning this topic – expect the blunt and the pragmatic.

 Until 1948, the Consulta Araldica (Italy's college of arms) governed heraldic matters in the Kingdom of Italy.
 Based first at Turin and later at Rome, this agency was part of the Ministry of the Interior.
 Italian heraldic law was rather complex, full of regulations and other provisions attempting to preserve certain heraldic practices of the realms which had existed in Italy before 1860.
 Indeed, various regional heraldic commissions had spent decades to ensure that the entrenched nobilities of the Kingdom of Sardinia, the Kingdom of the Two Sicilies, the Papal State, and the grand duchies of Tuscany, Parma and Modena, as well as certain formerly Austrian territories (parts of Lombardy and Venetia), would not be unduly offended by the body of heraldic law of the newly-unified Italy.
 Camillo Benso di Cavour infamously observed that, "a Sicilian prince is about equal to a Piedmontese count."